KSP-KOS/KOS/doc/source/structures/misc/resource_transfer.rst

         * - :attr:`GOAL`
           - scalar
           - Get only
-          - this is how much of the resource will be transferred.
+          - This is how much of the resource will be transferred.
-	    * - :attr:`TRANSFERED`
+        * - :attr:`TRANSFERRED`
           - scalar
           - Get only
-          - this is how much of the resource has been transferred.
+          - This is how much of the resource has been transferred.
         * - :attr:`RESOURCE`
           - string
           - Get only
           - The name of the resource (eg oxidizer, liquidfuel)
         * - :attr:`ACTIVE`
           - bool
-          - Get \ Set
+          - Get / Set
           - Setting this value will either start, pause or restart a transfer.
 Default is false.

 .. attribute:: RESOURCETRANSFER:STATUS

     :access: Get only
     :type: string

     This enumerated type shows the status of the transfer. the possible values are:

     * Inactive (default)
         - Transfer is stopped
     * Finished
         - Transfer has reached its goal
     * Failed
         - There was an error in the transfer, see :attr:`MESSAGE` for details
     * Transferring
         - The transfer is in progress.

 .. attribute:: RESOURCETRANSFER:MESSAGE

     :access: Get only
     :type: string

     This shows the detail related to :attr:`STATUS`

 .. attribute:: RESOURCETRANSFER:GOAL

     :access: Get only
     :type: scalar

     If you specified an amount to transfer in your transfer request, it will be shown here.
     If you did not, this will return the sentinel value -1.

-.. attribute:: RESOURCETRANSFER:TRANSFERED
+.. attribute:: RESOURCETRANSFER:TRANSFERRED

     :access: Get only
     :type: scalar

     Returns the amount of the specified resource that has been transferred by this resource transfer.

 .. attribute:: RESOURCETRANSFER:RESOURCE

     :access: Get only
     :type: string

     The name of the resource that will be transferred. (eg, oxidizer, liquidfuel)

 .. attribute:: RESOURCETRANSFER:ACTIVE

     :access: Get / Set
     :type: bool

     When getting, this suffix is simply a shortcut to tell you if :attr:`STATUS` is Transferring.
     Setting true will change the status of the transfer to Transferring, setting false will change status to inactive.